 What happened so far..?

 Overall, not much is actually being implemented as we speak.
 However, there are some important achievements to point out.
-No later than last week (April 21), the European Parliament and the Council of Ministers both reached a provisional agreement on the European Climate Law.
-However, they still need to submit it to a vote after which it will formally enter into force.
+No later than last week (April 21), the The EU’s directly elected legislative body comprised of 705 members.
+It is involved in policymaking but it does not have the power to propose new legislation.

-Generally, Northern and Western Member States are pushing for an ambitious Green Deal because they face more and more citizens pushing for it.
-Conversely, Central European Member States such as Poland and the Czech Republic are more reluctant to phase out fossil fuels.
+Generally, Northern and Western The 27 countries that are part of the EU.
+See the list of all members here.
+Member States are pushing for an ambitious Green Deal because they face more and more citizens pushing for it.
+Conversely, Central European The 27 countries that are part of the EU.
+See the list of all members here.
+Member States such as Poland and the Czech Republic are more reluctant to phase out fossil fuels.
 The car industry and the agricultural sector were rather chilly supporters of the Green Deal, they needed convincing and incentives.
 Those are among the reasons why President of the Commission Ursula Von Der Leyen needs to satisfy all parties by ensuring a just transition for all and even new job opportunities.
 The ‘Just Transition Mechanism’ is a mix of funds and technical resources that should support the ‘losers’ or most impacted by the climate transition.
 “It will help mobilise at least €100 billion over the period 2021-2027 in the most affected regions.”
 (EU Commission)

 What is next?